WWF in Brief

 How popular is this website?

-According to Google Analytics, wwf.panda.org receives more than 5 million visitors a year and more than 15 million page views from 236 countries and territories.
+In 2012, this website (which is just one of many WWF websites) received more than 5 million visitors and more than 15 million page views from 236 countries and territories.